YorkCodeDojo/yoda/manual.md

 Alternately,  the memory addresses in which to find the values can be supplied.
 For example ADD [7] [10] would add together the values held in memory locations 7 and 10.
 This is called Direct Memory Addressing.

-For the 3rd operand,  the result,  Immediate Addressing doesn't make sense.  i.e.  You can't store the result in `23` but you can store the result in memory location 23 - i.e. direct memory addressing.
-The final more complicated case is Indirect Memory Addresses,  this refers to the memory location held in memory location 23.
+For the 3rd operand,  the result, the operand expects the memory address to be supplied.
+For Example ADD 7 10 [23] stores the result of adding 7+10 into memory location 23.

-For example

-Memory-34 == 3
-Memory-56 == 10
+Complicated! but the result operand can also hold the memory location in which to find the memory location in which to store the result.
+This is known as indirect addressing.

 `ADD 12 [34] [[56]]`  says add 12 to the value at location 34,  which in this case is 3 giving the total of 15.
 This is then written to the memory location pointed two by memory location 56,  in this case location 10.

-Memory-10 == 15

 By convention,  plain numbers 123 refer to the immediate values.
 Numbers in square brackets [123]  are direct memory locations,  and in double brackets [[123]] are indirect memory locations.